551 Translation and Technology

 581 Interpreting and Translation Research and Practice I

-Research and Practice I is the first part of a two-semester certificate course in interpreting across a range of different contexts.
-While no prior experience in interpreting is necessary, students must have a strong command of English and an emerging proficiency in at least one other language.
-The course will introduce students to current research in interpreting studies and to a number of basic practical skills required of professional interpreters.
-Interpreting will be viewed throughout the course as a socio-cultural activity as well as a linguistic one.
-The social, cultural and ethical complexities of the interpreter's role will therefore be an important focus of the course.
+Research and Practice I is the first part of a two-semester certificate course in interpreting and translation across a range of different contexts.
+While no prior experience is necessary, students must have a strong command of English and an emerging proficiency in at least one other language.
+The course will introduce students to current research in interpreting studies and translation studies and to a number of basic practical skills required of professional interpreters and translators.
+Interpreting and transltion will be viewed throughout the course as a socio-cultural activity as well as a linguistic one.
+The social, cultural and ethical complexities of the role will therefore be an important focus of the course.
 In Part I of the course, students will work with written texts to develop an understanding of micro-textual elements and macro-textual structures and patterns.
-Students will practice how to understand, analyze, process and reformulate written texts through text analysis and note-taking strategies.
-They will also begin to develop their listening skills with memory and concentration improvement exercises applied to short spoken texts.
-The importance for interpreters to develop both general knowledge and specific knowledge about the field in which an interpreting activity takes place will be emphasized.
-The primary mode of practice in Part I will be consecutive interpreting in health care and legal contexts.
-Role plays in these two areas will be conducted to familiarize students with the triadic nature of interpreted communication.
+Students will practice how to understand, analyze, process and reformulate written texts through text analysis.
+Students will be introduced to consectutive and simultaneous interpreting techniques through role play and language lab activities.

 597 NY, LA, Paris: Literature of the Francophone Diaspora